 Beef Stock vs Beef Broth for a Cooking Base

-Here is another crucial difference you need to know when cooking with each.
+Here is the other crucial difference you need to know when using each.

-First, stock may taste a bit mild or that the flavor is "off" but it will perk up when you add salt to a recipe it's used in.
+First, stock may feel a bit mild or that the flavor is "off" but it will perk up when you add salt to a recipe it's used in.

-Broth, on the other hand, has more taste than stock because it already has seasoning added when cooked.
+Broth, on the other hand, has more punchy elements than stock because it already has seasoning added when cooked.
 As a result, you can use it with less salt in your recipe.
 Vinegar levels will vary in each, you can usually not taste it.
 The purpose is to extend the shelf life.

 When to Cook with Stock and Broth: Soups, Stews